pollyweb-org/pollyweb-docs/4 ⚙️ Solution/41 🎭 Domain Roles/Vaults 🗄️/🗄️📨 Vault msgs/Disclose 🤵🐌🗄️/🗄️ Disclose 📃 handler.md

 # Verify the signature
 - VERIFY|$.Msg

-# Check if the Broker is trustworthy
+# Check if the Broker is still trustworthy
 - TRUSTS|$.Msg.From:
     Schema: .BROKER